People & Planet: A Common Destiny

 waterofthefuture.org | waterofthefuture.org/people-planet-a-common-destinty

-This project is divided into two lines of action: the first includes several activities targeting young citizens, perceived as future change-makers that are equipped with digital tools to spread and raise awareness among their peers; the second focuses on the qualification and improvement of local decision-makers capacities so local authorities can strengthen their role of dissemination of good-practices and sustainable lifestyles among their communities.
+This project is divided in two lines of action: the first includes several activities targeting young citizens, as future change-makers equipping them with tools to spread and raise awareness among their peers; the second focuses on building and improving the capacities of local decision-makers so that local authorities can strengthen their role in leadind and disseminating good-practices and sustainable lifestyles across their communities.

 OUR GOALS

-The People and Planet project intends to raise awareness among European youth citizens about the challenges and consequences arising from climate change and, in this way, encourage them to take the lead in adopting more sustainable lifestyles.
-Simultaneously to the mobilisation of European youth citizens, the People and Planet project also focuses on the strengthen of local decision-makers capacities of building more sustainable development policies, while deepening their capacities to understand the intertwined relations established at the glocal level.
+The People & Planet project intends to raise awareness among European youth citizens about the challenges and consequences arising from climate change and, consequentely, encourage them to take the lead in adopting more sustainable lifestyles.
+Along with the mobilisation of European youth citizens, the People & Planet project also focuses on strengthening the capacities of local decision-makers to build more sustainable development policies, while reinforcing their capacities understanding the intertwined relations established at the glocal level.

 OUR ACTIVITIES

-A widespread pan-European awareness campaign named #WaterOfTheFuture focusing on the challenges and behaviours related to climate change, that plans to influence 59 million European youngsters and will be implemented in 8 EU member-states.
-From this general campaign several other activities will emerge, namely street actions, roadmaps, advisory councils, activism labs, surveys and exchange programmes, this time focusing on the full spectrum of the SDGs.
+A widespread pan-European awareness campaign named #WaterOfTheFuture that focuses on the challenges and behaviours related to climate change, and wants to influence 59 million European youngsters across 8 EU member-states.
+This general campaign will be the basis for several other activities, namely street actions, roadmaps, advisory councils, activism labs, surveys and exchange programmes, all of which will reflect the SDGs.

-A structured and sustainable coalition of Local Authorities and Civil Society Organisations that will work together towards the information and mobilization of its citizens regarding climate change and sustainable lifestyles.
+A structured and sustainable coalition of Local Authorities and Civil Society Organisations that will work together towards informing and mobilizing of citizens regarding climate change and sustainable lifestyles.

 Using innovative communication tools, dynamic methodologies for non-formal education, trainings and experience-sharing between partners, the project aims to contribute to: